Holographic $T\bar{T}$ deformation of the entanglement entropy in (A)dS$_3$/CFT$_2$: Introduction

-When the effective radius of the sphere is greater than the cosmological horizon radius ($\lds < r_{\text{eff}} < \infty$), this formula corresponds to the result of the $T\bar{T}$-deformed dS/CFT duality, where the dual field theory is non-unitary.
-When the effective radius of the sphere is less than the cosmological horizon radius ($0 < r_{\text{eff}} < \lds$), this formula agrees with the results of dS/dS correspondence and half-dS holography, where the dual field theory is non-local~\cite{Geng:2019ruz, Geng:2020kxh,Kawamoto:2023nki}.
+When the effective radius of the sphere is greater than the cosmological horizon radius ($\lds < r_{\text{eff}} < \infty$), this formula corresponds to the result of the $T\bar{T}$-deformed dS/CFT duality.
+When the effective radius of the sphere is less than the cosmological horizon radius ($0 < r_{\text{eff}} < \lds$), this formula agrees with the results of dS/dS holography and half-dS holography.
+Through an analysis of entanglement entropy compliance with strong subadditivity (SSA) and boosted strong subadditivity (BSSA) in both dS/dS holography and half-dS holography, we demonstrate that the dual field theory$-$residing on a timelike slice in dS spacetime$-$exhibits nonlocality in these holographic frameworks~\cite{Geng:2019ruz, Geng:2020kxh,Kawamoto:2023nki}.

-This paper is organized as follows: In Section~\ref{section2}, we review the results from ref.~\cite{Kraus:2018xrn} to derive the trace flow equations in AdS/CFT with Euclidean signature and in dS/CFT with Lorentzian signature.
-We then demonstrate the extension from one result to the other via a double Wick rotation.
-In Section~\ref{The_spherical_partition_function_method_for_(A)dS}, we review the calculation of the entanglement entropy of the $T\bar{T}$-deformed CFT, providing general expressions for both AdS and dS holographies.
-Based on these findings, we calculate the $C$-function and discuss the non-unitarity and non-locality of the dual field theory.
-In Section~\ref{(A)dS/Poincaré case}, we review and generalize the CHM method for calculating the entanglement entropy of arbitrary spatial intervals in the $T\bar{T}$-deformed theory.
-We explore the effects of the $T\bar{T}$ deformation in finite temperature and finite size systems.
-In Section~\ref{(A)dS/EOW brane case}, we first verify the calculation of the entanglement entropy in the AdS/dS correspondence.
-We then examine the non-locality of the dual field theory in dS/dS correspondence and half-dS holography by analyzing the strong subadditivity and the boosted strong subadditivity.
-Finally, we summarize our results and present a discussion in Section~\ref{Conclusion and Discussion}.
+This paper is organized as follows: In Section~\ref{section2}, we review the derivation of trace flow equations in AdS/CFT with Euclidean signature and in dS/CFT with Lorentzian signature.
+Subsequently, we demonstrate the analytic continuation from the AdS/CFT result to the dS/CFT counterpart through double Wick rotation.
+In Section~\ref{The_spherical_partition_function_method_for_(A)dS}, we review the computation of entanglement entropy for $T\bar{T}$-deformed CFTs, presenting general expressions applicable to both AdS and dS holography.
+In Section~\ref{(A)dS/Poincaré case}, we calculate the non-perturbative results for the entanglement entropy of arbitrary single spatial intervals in $T\bar{T}$-deformed theories on general manifolds by employing the CHM map.
+We further investigate the impact of $T\bar{T}$ deformations in finite temperature and finite size systems.
+In Section~\ref{(A)dS/EOW brane case}, we examine the non-locality of the dual field theory in dS/dS and half-dS holography by scrutinizing SSA and BSSA.
+Finally, we summarize our findings and discuss potential future directions in Section~\ref{Conclusion and Discussion}.